You have SUPPORT

 Methotrexate and Vaginal or Oral Misoprostol

-In Canada, methotrexate and misoprostol are used together for medical abortion up to 49 days of pregnancy.
+In Canada, prior to access to Mifegymiso or the RU486 drug, methotrexate and misoprostol were used together for medical abortion up to 49 days of pregnancy.

 Methotrexate breaks down the cell layer that attaches the embryo to the wall of the uterus, depriving the embryo of essential nutrients and resulting in its death.

-Misoprostol is a synthetic prostaglandin that causes the cervix to soften and dilate and the uterus to contract and expel the embryo or fetus.
+Misoprostol is a synthetic prostaglandin that causes the cervix to soften and dilate,34, 35 and the uterus to contract and expel the embryo or fetus.

-Abortion with methotrexate and misoprostol requires several clinic visits.
+Abortion with methotrexate and misoprostol required several clinic visits.
 During the first visit, methotrexate is injected, followed at 2-7 days with misoprostol pills at home or at a clinic, either inserted into the vagina or taken by mouth.
-A follow-up visit is required after 1 to 3 weeks to determine if the abortion has occurred.
+A follow-up visit was required after 1 to 3 weeks to determine if the abortion has occurred.

-The methotrexate and misoprostol abortion regimen causes complete abortion in 70-97% of cases.
-While most of the abortions occur within the first hours or days after taking the misoprostol, 20 to 35% will take up to several weeks.
-A surgical abortion is scheduled to complete the abortion if it has not occurred by that point because the drugs used can cause birth defects.
+The methotrexate and misoprostol abortion regimen causes complete abortion in 70-97% of cases.43 While most of the abortions occur within the first hours or days after taking the misoprostol, 20 to 35% will take up to several weeks.44 ,45 A surgical abortion is scheduled to complete the abortion if it has not occurred by that point because the drugs used can cause birth defects.

 Side effects of medical abortion using methotrexate and misoprostol include: significant cramping pain and heavy bleeding during the abortion, along with nausea, vomiting, diarrhea, headache, fever, and chills; prolonged bleeding for one to seven weeks afterwards, and infection; birth defects if the pregnancy is ongoing and the fetus survives.